UKCloud/documentation/articles/openstack/ostack-how-cloud-config.md

 1. Create a new text file called `user-data.txt`.

 2. Add the following to the new file.
+The "#cloud-config" is required to be at the top of the file.

     ```
     #cloud-config